venkys-io/Code-Blogs/Strings/Medium/ReorganizeString/README.md

    - Finally, it joins the characters in the list `ans` into a string and returns the result.

 - **Main Section**
-   - This section tests the `reorganizeString` function with the input string "aab" and prints the result.
+   - This section tests the `reorganizeString` function with the input string by taking input and prints the result.

 ## JAVA Code
 ```java